 The M.A. in Counseling with Mental Health Counseling Specialization is a rigorous 60-credit degree program which prepares students to effectively function as clinical mental health counselors in a variety of human service settings.
 Graduates of this program will hold a master's degree that satisfies fully the coursework requirements for licensure in New Jersey as a Professional Counselor.
-In addition, program requirements adhere to CACREP standards for Clinical Mental Health Counselors.
+In addition, the program fulfills CACREP Standards for Clinical Mental Health Counselors.
 This program requires that students complete prescribed coursework, practica and internship experiences, and must pass a written and oral comprehensive examination.
 The program particularly emphasizes a cognitive-behavioral theoretical orientation, and the coursework accentuates this approach.
 While other theoretical perspectives are studied as well, students in this program gain a strong conceptual and practical cognitive-behavioral understanding.
+All of the Graduate Programs in Counseling integrate the role of spirituality in counseling.

-Note - The application deadlines for the M.A. in Counseling with Mental Health Counseling Specialization are: April 1 - Summer; July 1 - Fall; December 1 - Spring
+Note - The application deadlines for the M.A. in Counseling with Mental Health Counseling Specialization are: March 15 - Summer; June 1 - Fall; November 15 - Spring Semesters

-- A minimum undergraduate GPA of 3.2 - Bachelor's-level coursework in psychology, accruing at least 15 credits, including Psychological Statistics, Experimental Psychology, and Psychopathology, and two from among the following: General Psychology, Personality Theory, Human Development (Child, Adolescent, or Adult Development) with an earned grade of at least a B in each - Official undergraduate/graduate transcripts - Satisfactory scores on either the GRE general test or the Miller Analogies Test (MAT) - Submission of either the GRE general test or the Miller Analogies Test (MAT) is optional - Writing sample: In lieu of the statement of objectives on the application, submit a research-based paper of 5-10 pages that was previously submitted in an undergraduate or graduate counseling or psychology course.
+- A minimum undergraduate GPA of 3.2 - Bachelor's-level coursework in psychology, accruing at least 15 credits, including Psychological Statistics, Experimental Psychology, and Psychopathology, and two from among the following: General Psychology, Personality Theory, Human Development (Child, Adolescent, or Adult Development) with an earned grade of at least a B in each - Official undergraduate and graduate transcripts - Submission of either the GRE general test or the Miller Analogies Test (MAT) is optional - Writing sample: In lieu of the statement of objectives on the application, submit a research-based paper of 5-10 pages that was previously submitted in an undergraduate or graduate counseling or psychology course.
 APA style preferred. - Two letters of recommendation for graduate study, preferably from former professors or current employer - Personal interview with the Program Coordinator and/or participation in a group interview